 Alternately, you may have to place your garment bag in an overhead compartment.
 If that's the case, you'll need to fold up the garment bag or roll it up, depending on how much space is available.
 If you need to roll it, roll it beginning with the hanger.
 Another option for overhead compartments is to lay the dress out flat on top of other passengers' luggage, which is, again, completely dependent on space and the size of their luggage.

 5. Make Sure Your Wedding Gown Fits Your Airline's Carry-On Requirements

 No one wants to end up with their wedding dress being whisked away to checked luggage, where who knows what might happen to it.
-It's essential verify you'll even be allowed to bring your wedding dress as a carry-on — double check the weight and size rules for your airline to avoid a potential disaster at the gate!
+It's essential to verify that you'll even be allowed to bring your wedding dress as a carry-on—double check the weight and size rules for your airline to avoid a potential disaster at the gate.

 5. Purchase a Plane Ticket for Your Dress

 Yep, you read that right.
 One way to put your wedding dress on a plane is with its very own ticket.
 According to Sally Conant, executive director of the Association of Wedding Gown Specialists, there are brides who literally buy a seat for their wedding dress to ensure it stays in tip-top shape throughout the flight.
 If you've got money to spare and want to play it super safe, book your dress a one-way ticket to your wedding destination—that way it'll never leave your sight.
 As an added bonus, if your dress has its own ticket, it will also have its own carry-on—which might come in handy if you're also bringing a petticoat or a cathedral-length veil.